bpmolinari/nina/content/family/connole/_index.md

 The Higgins were not agricultural labourers.
 They must have had capital, presumably from selling a family farm back in County Carlow.
 The land in Morphett Vale would have cost them £90.
 Initial land sales were controlled, at a fixed rate of £1 per acre, and at that early stage were the primary source of income for the colonial government.
 They would have needed more capital for animals and equipment, for materials for the first house on the farm, and to support themselves until the farm produced something.
 If you did not have such capital, you worked for a wage.
 Colonies were short of labour, not of land.

 Rose had a busy first year in Morphett Vale.
 By July 1841 she was eighteen, she had married Patrick Aherne and given birth to Ellen.
-We know Ellen's birthday reasonably well (January-February of 1841), so it looks at though she was pregnant when she arrived in the colony.
+We know Ellen's birthday reasonably well (January-February of 1841), so it looks at though Rose was pregnant when she arrived in the colony.
 Perhaps a shipboard romance.
 But we can't place Patrick on the ship's list.
 Passing strange.
 She had two further children, in 1844  and 1846.
 We know her husband died in 1847, and she is reported as dying in 1851 (though I cannot find any definitive record).

 Her brother Patrick married in Morphett Vale and had nine children, creating an extensive dynasty in South Australia (carefully documented in Joyce Higgins's memoir).